 The foods you eat play a key role in your ability to perform at your best during exercise.
 Bananas represent a healthy source of carbohydrates and give your body the fuel that can help you stay active for longer periods, including during swim competitions or weightlifting or other physical activities.
-While snacking on a banana a few hours before exercise is unlikely to hinder your performance, TeensHealth suggests limiting your intake in the 60 minutes prior to activity.
+While snacking on a banana before workout is unlikely to hinder your performance, TeensHealth suggests limiting your intake in the 60 minutes prior to activity.
 Obtain your doctor’s opinion before starting any exercise plan.

 Bananas and Exercise

 Fruits such as bananas are rich in carbohydrates; they contain sugars and starch that serve as primary sources of energy for your body.
 Ripe bananas contain 27 g of carbs, useful to fuel muscles and reduce post-exercise stress.
 Your body converts the carbohydrates from bananas into sugar during the natural digestion process.
 The sugar then travels to your bloodstream and eventually to your cells to provide energy.

 Eating Before Your Workout